iamvitalyo/Aphrodite-AGI/readme.txt

 maybe with this method how i write before we can investigate the language of nature https://twitter.com/LukeSelfwalker/status/1790427693390926190

+by O our life stream in one forward path, our life is just runed cycle drawing in space.

 Good luck, and dont forget to click "Star" button!